 Probation drug testing may also include hair follicle testing.
 As urine has a short substance retention period, it cannot show if a person is a habitual user of certain drugs.
-Hair follicles, on the other hand, can retain traces of drugs for up to nine months and are therefore good indicators of prolonged and habitual drug use.
+On the other hand, hair follicles can retain traces of drugs for up to nine months and are therefore good indicators of prolonged and habitual drug use.
 In most cases, hair follicle testing is done only when a person does not pass a urine test.

 Probation drug testing can include anywhere from 5 to 12 substances.
 As the most abused drugs, the following substances are also the most tested: